-Refund procedures for graduate and continuing studies students
+Refund procedures for adult and graduate students

-Students seeking a degree in the Division of Graduate and Continuing Studies who drop from courses shall receive a refund based on days completed in the respective course at the time a student has notified the Office of Graduate and Continuing Studies that they are withdrawing.
+Students seeking a degree in the Adult and Graduate Programs who drop from courses shall receive a refund based on the weekly refund schedule for the respective course at the time a student has notified the Program Director that they are withdrawing.
 A student will be charged again for any course that is retaken.
 Specific refund information may be found at goshen.edu/financial-aid/refund.